Data-driven Banking in Practice

 4. Using Transaction Data – with the Contovista Enrichment Engine

 External tools such as the Contovista Enrichment Engine provide an efficient solution to the challenges of data-driven banking.
 They are quick and easy to implement, provide high hit rates, strong data refinement, and allow personalised offers to be rolled out based on high-quality data.
-They already have valuable analytics tools on board.
+They already have valuable analytics tools and advanced AI capabilities on board.

 Great opportunities, diverse challenges: data-driven banking is currently at the top of the agenda for Swiss banks.
-The task now is to break down existing silos and raise the standard for dealing with customers to a new level – from “Know Your Customer” (KYC) to “Understand Your Customer” (UYC).
+The task now is to break down existing silos and raise the standard for dealing with customers to a new level.

-The development of relevant skills and in-house resources such as data scientists and analytics is often challenging or too resource-intensive for many banks.
+However, developing the necessary internal expertise and resources (data scientists, analytics solutions) is often too difficult and costly for many banks.
 This is particularly true if the aim is to ensure high quality, as the above example of the long-tail effect in categorisation illustrates.
 Against this backdrop, using a solution for transaction data enrichment from third-party providers, such as Contovista, is a viable option.
 Using the Contovista Enrichment Engine (EE) tool, we will now illustrate how the actual implementation works.

 Please accept marketing-cookies to watch this video.